dot-sys/VortexCSRSSTool/README.md

 3) Restart the program and make sure we have Administrator-Mode activated by clicking the <img src="https://dot-sys.github.io/VortexCSRSSTool/Assets/Admin.png" alt="Admin Button"> Admin-Icon.
 4) On the Top Right side search for "CSRSS" and choose the first Process in the List.
 5) Doubleclick > Go to the Memories-Tab > Options > Strings
-6) Here, choose Minimum Length 5 and Enable "Detect Unicode", "Extended Unicode", "Private" and "Mapped" Options:
+6) Choose Minimum Length 5 and Enable "Detect Unicode", "Extended Unicode", "Private" and "Mapped" Options:
 <img src="https://dot-sys.github.io/VortexCSRSSTool/Assets/StringSearch.png" alt="String Search">

 7) On the Bottom right side click on "Copy"